Are you a writer in Canada who has just written a book and are now looking for a Canadian book publisher?

 16. Flanker Press

-Flanker Press publishes general fiction and non-fiction trade books with a focus on Newfoundland and Labrador subject matter.
-They have been in business since 1994 and launched a new imprint, Pennywell Books, in 2004.
-Pennywell includes literary fiction, short stories, young adult fiction, and children’s books.
-Flanker Press has a wide range of subjects from Art, Crafts, and Hobbies, to History, Religion and Spirituality, and even some more narrowly focused categories like Ghost Stories, True Crime, and Sea Stories.
-Click here for their full list of categories.
-You can find their Submission Guidelines here.
+Flanker Press is mainly interested in historical fiction and regional non-fiction trade books, with a focus on the burning issues of Newfoundland and Labrador.
+They have been in business since 1994, and also launched an imprint called Pennywell Books, in 2004.
+Pennywell publishes young adult fiction, short stories, literary fiction, and children’s books.
+Flanker Press, on the other hand, focuses on a wide range of subjects like architecture, crafts & hobbies, history, religion & spirituality, and even some more narrowly focused categories such as ghost stories, true crime, and sea stories.
+You can find their submission guidelines here.

 17. Mansfield Press

-Goose Lane Editions is the publisher of many up-and-coming authors in literary fiction, poetry, and creative non-fiction.
+Goose Lane Editions is the publisher of many diverse authors in literary fiction, creative non-fiction, and poetry.
 Many of their authors also have been published in journals, magazines, and newspapers such as Fiddlehead, New Quarterly, Globe and Mail, and Reader’s Digest.
-Goose Lane Editions helps to take these content writers up to the level of book authors.
-Are you ready to take your writing up to the next level?
-Click here to find their Submission Guidelines.
+A few titles worth checking out are “Daughters of Silence”, by Rebecca Fisseha and “The Death and Life of Strother Purcell”, by Ian Weir.
+So, are you ready to take your writing up to the next level?
+Click here to find their submission guidelines.

 Tony Franklin is a writer, pastor, and teacher from Illinois and Kentucky, United States, with a background in philosophy, psychology, and biblical studies.
 He is an advocate for and a student of multi-cultural ministries and has a passion for music of all types.
 He has been blogging inspirational reading for nearly ten years at www.myabishai.blog and www.myabishai.net and recently published a critical book at politics and religion called “Jesus Politics”.